graeme-hill/crossguid/README.md

 I recommend taking the time to actually look at the `guid.h` and `guid.cpp` so that you can see how simple they are.
-It should be pretty trivial to modify code to match your naming conventions or drop it into a namespace so that it fits in nicely with your code base.
+It should be pretty trivial to modify the code to match your naming conventions or drop it into a namespace so that it fits in nicely with your code base.

 ## Linux